 What do we offer?
-Whether you want carbon monoxide certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the carbon monoxide training you want in the way you want it and at a price you can afford.
+Whether you want OSHA carbon monoxide compliant training and certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the carbon monoxide training you want in the way you want it and at a price you can afford.

-What are my options for carbon monoxide training?
+What are my options for OSHA carbon monoxide compliant training?

 Our Carbon Monoxide Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
 Each class contains sections on exposure, monitoring, safe practices, PPE, hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.

 Though you will still need to familiarize yourself with all other applicable federal, state, provincial, territorial, and local standards, this training encompasses the following standards for working with carbon monoxide:

 1910 Subpart Z – Toxic and Hazardous Substances